- Call us up.

 5. Can I get financial assistance to pay for the program?
 Does Grand Health Academy offer OSAP?

-Yes.
-Currently our Concession St. campus is fully approved for OSAP funding.
-Programs that are eligible for OSAP financial assistance include the Personal Support Worker (PSW) program, the Pharmacy Assistant (PA) program and Physiotherapist / Rehabilitation Assistant (PTA) program.
+Currently our Concession St. campus is approved for funding assistance.
 Financial assistance may be available to those who qualify.
 Come in to one of our campuses and we’ll let you know what options are available and your best option of approach.

 6. How large are the class sizes?